 Karen Boyce owns and runs Beastly Thoughts Professional Dog Services offering classes in the local area for puppy and older dogs.
 Karen also owns the Elson Fron Shetland pony stud, which has won at many local, county and breed shows over the years.

-We hope you enjoyed reading about Shetland ponies.
+We hope you enjoyed reading ‘ A Guide to Shetland Ponies’.
 If you’d like to read more of our articles about animals, click here.